sun5lower/5SOS/README.md

 ### Bugs

-Some of the Font Awesome icons wouldn't display at all, so I refained from using them.
+Some of the Font Awesome icons wouldn't display at all, so I refrained from using them.

 # Deployment